On the lack of compactness in the axisymmetric neo-Hookean model: Introduction

+which in turn comes entirely from only two singular points: the origin $\vec 0$ and $\vec 0'=(0,0,1)$.
+Note that from $\vec 0'$ a cavity is created and is filled by material coming from the half-ball $a$ through the origin.
+A similar structure has been already described in the setting of harmonic maps \cite{BrCoLi86}.
+We refer to this structure as \emph{dipole}.
+The third component of the inverse, $u^{-1}_3$, is not Sobolev, but it belongs to the class $SBV$ (special functions of bounded variation).
+Its jump set coincides with the sphere $\Gamma$, and the amplitude of the jump is given by the distance between the poles $\vec 0$ and~$\vec 0'$.

+Regarding the Dirichlet boundary condition that facilitates the proof of the lower semicontinuity in \cite[Th.\ 1.1]{BaHeMoRo_23} and \cite[Th.\ 1.1]{BaHeMoRo_21}, let us recall that the Conti-De Lellis construction can be rescaled and translated, so it can appear as the singular part of maps defined in many domains and matching many different Dirichlet data.
+An example of an extension of the Conti-De Lellis map to the domain $B(\vec 0,4)$, so that it satisfies the Dirichlet condition $\vec u(\vec x)=\vec x$ on $\partial B(\vec 0, 4)$, is depicted in Figure~\ref{fig:python-bdry_condition}.

-To construct a matching upper bound and prove that \(F\) is indeed the relaxed energy can prove to be difficult in general because of the injectivity constraint.
-In the present article we are able to obtain this matching upper bound and prove that the lower bound we obtained previously is optimal in the particular case when \(\vec u\) is the limiting map of the example of Conti--De Lellis and under very mild hypotheses on \(H\).
+As we said, in the present article we are able to prove that the lower bound we obtained previously is optimal in the particular case when \(\vec u\) is the dipole of Conti--De Lellis and under very mild hypotheses on \(H\).